Humanities in Action

 Eligibility and preference

-- Identifies with a community(or communities) of color
+- Identifies with community(ies) of color

 - Identifies with LGBTQIA community